secbysteph/Threat-Hunt/README.md

 | order by TimeGenerated asc
 | project TimeGenerated, FileName, ProcessCommandLine, InitiatingProcessCommandLine
 ```
-### Why This Matters

-Session enumeration is a reliable early indicator of malicious reconnaissance.
-It supports attacker objectives such as:

-- Identifying if the user is currently active

-- Determining the safety window for further operations

-- Confirming remote session availability

-- Planning persistence or lateral movement steps based on active user context

-When combined with clipboard probing and privilege checks, this forms a complete reconnaissance triad.

 Flag Answer
 <img width="602" height="292" alt="Image" src="https://github.com/user-attachments/assets/36689496-6fc9-457e-aad7-746ee4b77633" />